-We launched Play and Learn with ECMS support learning from home at the start of Term 2.
+We launched Play and Learn with ECMS support learning from home at the start of Term 2 in 2020.
 Learning from home activities and experiences will be available to families through Storypark and via our website www.ecms.org.au.

 My child is not feeling well, but does not have a temperature, what should I do?